wp-plugins/amr-users/readme.txt

 *  [Horde] (http://www.horde.org/kronolith/)

 == Changelog ==
+= Version 2.6.12 =
+*   A bug fix for yearly anniversaries at end of year.
+On php versions less than 5.2.5 the date_modify function does not cope as well as later versions with a blank duration.
+An error in the duration calc caused a blank duration for events repeating at end of year.

 = Version 2.6.11 =
 *   A bug fix for those who experienced date_modify unexpected character errors when using negative date or hour offsets.
 The problem was not occuring on my site, so hard to verify that these changes will fix it, however I did find some code that although behaving itself on my sites, could conceivable cause a problem elsewhere.
 Also cleaned up a few minor 'notices' that appeared when all levels of php messages were switched on.